 Similar to defining your needs and abilities before you begin shopping, setting a ballpark budget will also allow you to narrow your search and be more efficient.
 Most commonly, VDR pricing is based on the following:

-Now that you have established your needs and price point, in order to effectively compare which virtual data rooms meet this criteria, you can use one of the following tools:
+Now that you have established your needs and price point, in order to effectively compare which virtual data rooms meet these criteria, you can use one of the following tools:

 Reading reviews is essential, but proceed with caution: many VDR providers pay for “fake reviews.”
 For instance, writing peppered with spelling and grammatical errors is one sign the review is fake.
 Another red flag is numerous five star reviews (which are very rare, unless the company has paid for them).